BetyStr/bp/README.md

 ## Tenth iteration
-This iteration serves to practice creating tests and working with input and output.
+In this iteration, you will practice creating tests and working with input and output.

 1. **Modify** the `Chess.Builder` class to implement the `GameReadable` interface.
     - The `read(InputStream)` method takes **an open input** containing the board, reads the board,